jdmr/blog/content/posts/html-todo-tutorial-part3.md

 {{< gist jdmr c085fcc27871243c4a04bb343fc9d30b >}}

-As you might notice in this final version the HTML part is rather small and the CSS and JavaScript are getting bigger and bigger.
-It's time to put them in different files and manage them.
-We'll start by putting them in different files, but then we'll transition into a tool that's used to optimize our HTML, CSS and JavaScript code called Webpack.
+As you might notice in this final version, the HTML part is rather small and the CSS and JavaScript are getting rather big.
+It's time to put them in different files and to manage them.